vertica/vertica-prometheus-exporter/documentation/dockercommands.md

 Successfully built ce1c8ef4308a
 Successfully tagged vertica-prometheus-exporter:latest
 ```
 You can use Docker ls to confirm the build.
-Note in the ls it gave it a name of gallant-jennings because we didn't pass --name

 ```shell
 $ docker image ls